tre-ta/twitter-api/README.md

 ## Overview
-This project aims to collect the latest posts from Twitter, and generate a few insights, such as the most followed users and amount of hashtags per hashtag and language.
-This project consumes the official Twitter API for this.
+This project aims to collect the latest posts from Twitter and generate a few insights, such as the most followed users and amount of hashtags per hashtag and language.
+To achieve this goal, this project consumes the official Twitter API.

 ## Requirements